 This approach has been successfully used to reposition drugs, and to extend the patents on compounds.

-Re-Pharm is Cresset’s sister company and specialises in the re-profiling of existing drugs.
-They wanted to identify an existing compound that was also active against PP2A that could be re-purposed as an anti-inflammatory.
+A drug repurposing company asked Cresset Discovery Services to identify an existing compound that was also active against PP2A that could be re-purposed as an anti-inflammatory.

 The starting point for their search was the three ligands known to be active at PP2A, plus a crystal structure of PP2A bound to a large toxin that completely shut off its mechanism.
-Based on these, Re-Pharm used Cresset’s approach to build a template for a compound that would be active at PP2A.
+Based on these Cresset’s approach was used to build a template for a compound that would be active at PP2A.